Traditional Wooden Snowshoes: Shapes, Designs, and Names

 Another unique feature of wooden snowshoes is the shape at their ends (or lack of ends in the case of round snowshoes).

-The front end/nose is where an upturn is most likely to be seen.
+The front end/nose is where an upturn is most likely seen.
 Furthermore, the front end/nose shape can be a straight edge to a point, a cusp, or somewhere in between.
 A straight-edge nose is part of the rectangular design, and a cusp is a pointed end where two curves meet.

 As with the front end, the back end of a snowshoe may be rectangular, rounded, or come to a point.